Vizio TV Blinking Power Light: Fix in Minutes

 This powers the backlight of your TV by uprating the standard voltage and current of your home supply to the higher levels required by the backlight.

-It’s a very small board in most TV models (although in some is integrated onto the power board).
+It’s a very small board in most TV models (although in some is integrated into the power board).
 Check this board with your voltmeter, and don’t forget to also look at the cable.
-These boards are only around $10-15 on eBay, so are very cheap to replace if they have failed.

 tv inverter board